 There are many reasons why a person might decide to undertake street-based sex work.
 Some choose to make it their profession, others may feel that they have few other options due to issues such as addiction, insecure housing or homelessness, violence or exploitation.

 Council works in collaboration with local police and community services providers to manage the impact of street-based sex work on our local community.
 There are also a number of agencies within Stonnington and neighbouring municipalities who offer support to sex workers and reduce the harm associated with street-based sex work.

-Rhed provides a range of services and programs that support people who have worked in any area of the sex industry.
-Services include health, legal and peer support programs and the Rhed Pathways program helps clients with things many people take for granted such as doctor’s appointments and finding a safe place to sleep.
+Rh provides a range of services and programs that support people who have worked in any area of the sex industry.
+Services include health, legal and peer support programs and the RhED Pathways program helps clients with things many people take for granted such as doctor’s appointments and finding a safe place to sleep.

 St Kilda Gatehouse

 St Kilda Gatehouse is a not-for-profit organisation which provides spaces of belonging and safety for young women and girls involved in street-based sex work or who are affected by sexual exploitation - many of whom are tackling complex issues such as addiction, homelessness, mental illness, poverty, domestic violence, abuse and social isolation.